Family coaching

 What does a family coach do?

-A family coach works with families to improve family communication, strengthen relationships and help resolve ongoing challenges.
-Sessions with a family coach can involve parents, children, or extended family working together to explore what is happening and identify practical ways to move forward together.
+A family coach works with families to improve communication, strengthen relationships and help resolve ongoing challenges.
+Sessions with a family coach can involve parents, children, or extended family working together to explore what is happening and identify practical ways to move forward.

 When might families seek coaching?